Disorganized Cops Handcuffed Innocent Black Teens at Gunpoint Multiple Times In Bizarre 2019 Incident, New Body Camera Video Shows

 By Dave Savini, Michele Youngerman, Samah Assad, Chris Hacker

-CHICAGO (CBS) — It was Christmas Eve, 2019, when Jaylin Stiger and his brother would experience the most traumatic moments of their lives.READ MORE: University Of Chicago Graduate Shot And Killed During Robbery Attempt In Hyde Park
+CHICAGO (CBS) — It was Christmas Eve, 2019, when Jaylin Stiger and his brother would experience the most traumatic moments of their lives.READ MORE: Memorial Service For Glenview Man Found In Chicago River Held Wednesday

 “It was right before Christmas,” remembered Jaylin, who was 16 at the time and a junior at Sullivan High School.
 “So, you know, everybody was happy.”